Pick A Skateboard - Guide

 Are you ready to launch yourself on the slopes, jump steps and benches of your city, do slalom between posts, and have fun in the skate park with your friends?

-It's a great idea, but, do you know which skateboard to choose?
+It's a great idea, but, do you know how to pick a skateboard ?

 Are there different skateboard sizes?
 What are the characteristics of a good skateboard?